 NAR created the profile of homebuyers for each metropolitan area.
-The following reports cover information on demographics and housing characteristics of the purchased homes.
-These reports respond to who was the typical homebuyer and what homes they typical buy in each of these metropolitan areas.
-The information provided helps to gain insight about trends of homeownership at local level.
+The following reports cover information on the demographics and housing characteristics of purchased homes for 2019.
+These reports respond to who the typical homebuyer is and what homes they typically buy in each of these metropolitan areas.

 The American Community Survey releases the Public Use Microdata Sample (PUMS) files every year, which include population and housing unit records with individual response information.
-Focusing on homeowners who moved into their home within the last year, NAR was able to identify characteristics of the homebuyers and their homes at a local level.
+Focusing on homeowners who moved into their home within the last year, NAR was able to identify characteristics of home buyers and their homes at a local level.

 1. Ogden-Clearfield, UT (9.8%)

 2. Cape Coral-Fort Myers, FL (9.6%)

 Based on the NAR's Profile of Home Buyers and Sellers survey, a typical homebuyer was 47 years old and earned nearly $96,500.
 What is the profile of the buyer in your local area?

 The map above shows the share of homebuyers for 382 metropolitan areas.

 Statistical Profile of Buyers by Metropolitan Area

 Select a metropolitan area from the dropdown below and see the characteristics of the buyers and the purchased homes at your area: